UCL/ba-ebdp-toolkit/data_loading.md

 - Edges dataset: 50.82GB
 - Buildings dataset: 81.04GB

-## Projection

-DuckDB doesn't set projection so set manually, so this may need to be set manually with `ogr2ogr`, though it seems to work fine without this step...
+DuckDB doesn't set projection so set manually; so, if wanted, these need to be set manually with `ogr2ogr`, for example:

-For example:

 ```bash
 ogr2ogr -progress -a_srs EPSG:4326 temp/places_4326.gpkg temp/places.gpkg
 ```

-## Clipping

-Use `ogr2ogr` if clipping the datasets, for example:
+`ogr2ogr` can likewise be used if clipping the datasets, for example:

 ```bash
 ogr2ogr -progress -spat -12.421470912798974 33.226730183416954 45.535158355759435 71.13547646352613 temp/places_eu.gpkg temp/places_4326.gpkg